Danixu/ecm-tools-reloaded/README.md

 * Add the decode process
 * ~~Improve the sector mode detection, to detect all known CD-ROM/CDDA sectors~~
 * ~~Add buffered output to write in chunks and speed up the process~~
+* Try to use mmap instead manual buffers to see if works faster.
 * Add options to compress the stream directly instead to have to use external programs
 * Convert the program into a library to make it usable by another programs (for now is a class).
 * Try to ~~detect and~~ compress CDDA tracks using FLAC, APE, or similar.